posixx/home_assistant_custom_envoy/README.md

+DEPRICATED: Please switch integration to https://github.com/briancmpbll/home_assistant_custom_envoy.git; this is the integration which will be maintained and contains all changes ie 3-Phase suppert etc.

 This is a HACS custom integration for enphase envoys.
 This integration is based upon the integration of @briancmpbll with the following modifications:

 - Data is refreshed every 30 seconds